primeDevansh/ExperimentalReepo/README.md

 Today, I'd be learning the proper way to write .md files.
 Till now, I was using **p**-tags for paragraphs, **b**-tags for bold, **a**-tags for hyperlinks and many more old, HTML-fashioned way of doing stuff.
 From now on, I'd be following the conventional way to write a .md file plus, I'd be correcting most of the README files that I've written so far - slowly ofc.
 To get going, I'd be starting with this README.md itself.

 This is the [guide](https://www.inflectra.com/Support/KnowledgeBase/KB725.aspx) that taught me some of the basics of writing a MARKDOWN file the correct way!

+### exp05_07.Apr.24 > Can I Have Another Git Repository Inside an Existing Repository?

+Oh, yes!
+I can have one more git repository under an already existing one!
+And it is done through [submodules](https://git-scm.com/book/en/v2Git-Tools-Submodules#:~:text=Submodules%20allow%20you%20to%20keep,and%20keep%20your%20commits%20separate.).